 A portion of funds have been used specifically for salaries and benefits for probation staff who provide fiscal, administrative and other services.
-Some of the areas these funds were applied was in (a) monitoring expenditures and creating auditable records (Fiscal Officer); (b) preparing applications and reports (analyst); (c) collecting and inputting data documenting YOISP activities (e.g., hours and types of services delivered, numbers and demographics of youth served, days in YOISP, PACT results, outcomes, etc.); (d) providing data entry and database management and maintaining other YOISP records and communication (analyst) and (e) other administrative activities, as applicable.
+Some of the areas these funds were applied was in (a) monitoring expenditures and creating auditable records (Fiscal Officer); (b) preparing applications and reports (analyst); (c) collecting and inputting data documenting YOISP activities (e.g., hours and types of services delivered, numbers and demographics of youth served, days in YOISP, PACT results, outcomes, etc.); (d) providing data entry and database management and maintaining other YOISP records and communication (Staff Services Analyst) and (e) other administrative activities, as applicable.
 There is also a portion of funds designated to officers to help decrease their caseloads.
 Manageable caseloads allow officers more time to build better rapports with each youth.

-The Lake County Probation Department has done well at providing multiple services and supports to at-risk and juvenile offender populations.
-Funds from the JJCPA-YOBG grants have assisted the Lake County Probation Department in strengthening the implementation of their Evidence-Based Practices (EBP).
+The LCPD has done well at providing multiple services and supports to at-risk and juvenile offender populations.
+Funds from the JJCPA-YOBG grants have assisted the LCPD in strengthening the implementation of their Evidence-Based Practices (EBP).
 Funds have been used for training and helping officers to stay current on established programs and future programs that will be utilized.
 Training is an effective way to continue to improve and produce targeted results annually.

 Part III.
-Youthful Offender Block Grant (YOBG) - (Welfare & Institutions Code Section 1961(a))
+Youthful Offender Block Grant (YOBG)